 Walk into any specialty coffee shop and you’ll be overwhelmed by the choices presented to you.
 A Brazilian single origin with notes of chocolate and malt or the House Blend with caramel and toffee, just to start.

 We love our single origins and blends, but the coffee you buy will change your home flavour experience.
 To help, decide if you want to discover something new or are after that familiar consistency with your morning brew.

 A single origin is a single type of coffee bean that has been grown and sourced in one specific region of the world, from a single crop or producer.
 These beans are then roasted, brewed and enjoyed on their own, tasting unique every day.

 With single origin coffee, tasting notes depend on the climate, soils, and altitudes of where the coffee comes from; different regions will produce vastly different flavours.
 The flavours are summarised simply, reflecting localised climates in the overall experience.

 This is an absolute paradise for those exploring the possibilities of flavour in coffee.
-Producing distinct flavours in each cup with single origin coffee relies heavily on the weather, so there will never be two origins tasting the same.
+Producing distinct flavours in each cup with single origin coffee relies heavily on climate and the weather, so there will never be two origins tasting the same.
 This results in a slight difference with every crop, roast, or cup you buy.

-Blending coffee enables our flavour to travel around the world, from Dunedin to London, but iconic flavour doesn’t come by easily.
+Blending coffee enables our flavour to travel around the world, from Dunedin to London; but iconic flavour doesn’t come by easily.
 The Allpress flavour is consistently delicious, because we blend for complexity and roast to perfection.

 We’ve got out recommendations, but it comes down to however you want to enjoy your morning brew.
 We love the consistency in our blends, but when we’re discovering and experiencing a new single origin flavour, there’s never a dull moment.